High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: Introduction

 \subsection{Present approach}

-The present study employs a systematic methodology leveraging established large-scale experimental facilities \citep{marusic_evolution_2015, deshpande} to generate high-$\ret$ weak-to-moderate APG TBLs with user-prescribed upstream PG profiles, consistent with the conceptual framework illustrated in figure~\ref{fig1}.
+\az{Figure \ref{fig1}(a) reveals a clear gap in the literature concerning the investigation of high-Reynolds-numbers TBLs under low-to-moderate adverse pressure gradients.
+Although datasets such as those of \citet{romero_properties_2022} cover a part of this parameter space, the influence of a unique PG history (due to a ramp) remains unquantified and coupled with the local APG.
+The present study addresses this gap by leveraging a unique large-scale experimental facility \citep{marusic_evolution_2015, deshpande}, and a systematic methodology, to generate high-$\ret$ moderate-APG TBLs with well-controlled upstream PG profiles (figure~\ref{fig2}), consistent with the conceptual framework illustrated in figure~\ref{fig1}.}

-First, this methodology is used to produce TBLs with matched downstream $\ret$ and $\beta$, but distinct upstream PG histories.
-This approach enables the decoupling of PG history effects from the influence of local flow conditions on APG TBL development.
-Importantly, unlike prior experiments, it facilitates a controlled and systematic investigation of PG history effects in high-$\ret$ APG TBLs characterized by relatively weak upstream perturbations (low $|dC_{P}/dx|$), extended relaxation and development regions, and well-matched/controlled local flow conditions downstream ($\ret$ and $\beta$).
-As such, any observations made regarding the influence of PG history using this approach should translate to other experiments with stronger PG perturbations and/or shorter relaxation/development regions.
-Critically, comparisons between APG TBLs with different PG histories here will help to clarify outstanding questions, such as how to appropriately quantify the influence of PG history and what relaxation/development lengths are required to damp upstream PG perturbations, in high-$\ret$ experiments.
+First, this methodology is used to produce TBLs with matched $\ret$ and $\beta$ downstream, but with distinct upstream PG histories.
+This approach enables the decoupling of PG history effects from those of the local flow conditions on APG TBL development.
+In contrast to previous experiments, this methodology facilitates a controlled and systematic investigation of PG history effects, characterized by relatively weak upstream perturbations (low $|dC_{P}/dx|$), extended relaxation and development regions (as shown in figure \ref{fig1}c), and well-matched and controlled local flow conditions downstream. \az{The premise underlying this approach is that if differences in APG TBL statistics are detectable under weakly varying PG histories, it is reasonable to expect that similar effects will persist, and potentially strengthen, under stronger PG perturbations and/or shorter relaxation and development distances.
+As such, this systematic analysis enables more conclusive insights into the scaling of APG TBL statistics within the parameter space described above, which are also qualitatively relevant to other experiments, although we do not aim to directly extrapolate these quantitative effects to other parameter spaces.} Additionally, the present comparisons between APG TBLs with different PG histories will provide insight into outstanding questions, such as the relaxation and development lengths required to damp upstream PG perturbations in high-$\ret$ experiments, the extent of TBL regions influenced by PG history, and related effects.